pkkummermo/docs-testing/README.md

 `npm start`

-This will start a dev-server on [http://localhost:8080](http://localhost:8080)
+This will start a dev-server on [http://localhost:8080](http://localhost:8080).
+All markdown and HTML changes made will automatically hot reload to the browser, however config changes in the `gridsome.config.js` needs a server restart.
+Simply stop the server and restart it with `npm start`.

 ### GraphQL